 Many dangers surround the life of a turtle, and some are sadly human-induced.
 Our duty as Costa Rican visitors is to share the pledge to make Tortuguero and the rest of the country a safe place for them.

 The cost to go inside the Sea Turtle Conservancy is $1.
 It also accepts donations, monthly giving, and membership applications for the sole purpose of protecting the turtles.

 Cerro Tortuguero Costa Rica or Tortuguero Hill is actually what is left of an ancient volcano.
 It is 119 meters above sea level and is regarded as the highest point in the region.

 A hike to Cerro Tortuguero starts with a boat ride that will take you to where the climb commences.
-An experienced tour guide will explain to you the level of difficulty of this activity and will guide you all throughout the hike.
+An experienced tour guide will explain to you the level of difficulty of this activity and will guide you throughout the hike.

-There are a wide array of flora and fauna waiting for you within the tracks.
+There is a wide array of flora and fauna waiting for you within the tracks.
 Keep an eye on them and listen as your nature guide shares a fact or two about the rich Tortuguero wildlife.

 Your hike will stop in given points in time so that the group can enjoy the viewpoints that show you the surroundings from a different perspective.

-See the land of Tortuguero, the Tortuguero River and the Caribbean Sea waving back at you from below.
+See the land of Tortuguero, the Tortuguero River, and the Caribbean Sea waving back at you from below.

 6. Go Ziplining in Tortuguero